LingFeng-bbben/MajdataPlay/README.md

 Please report problems to issues page.

-The log files should be in `MajPlayRuntime.log`
+The log files should be in `Logs/`

 ## Note